Tailor: Generating and Perturbing Text with Semantic Controls: Data Augmentation

-We train classifiers built on the base version of \textsc{RoBERTa} \citep{liu2019roberta} on different subsets of data: the original SNLI train data (baseline) and SNLI train data with $\approx$5\% of hypotheses augmented with \sysname perturbations.\footnote{We augment the original 549,367 SNLI train instances with 30,147 total new instances.
-See \sect{sec:appendix-data-augment} for more details.} For each subset, we train 20 models, each with a different random seed governing model initialization and randomly selected data subset.
-We evaluate each classifier on the in-domain SNLI test set and the out-of-domain HANS test set~\cite{mccoy2019right}, which is designed to diagnose inference heuristics built on superficial syntactic properties.\footnote{For HANS, which contains binary labels, we collapse \emph{neutral} and \emph{contradiction} predictions to \emph{non-entailment}.}
+We finetune \textsc{RoBERTa-base} \citep{liu2019roberta} on different training datasets: original SNLI train data (unaugmented baseline), SNLI train augmented with \citet{min-etal-2020-syntactic} (augmented baseline, referred to as \emph{Syntactic Perturb.} in Table~\ref{tab:hans-results}), and SNLI train augmented with \sysname perturbations.
+We augment $\sim$2\% of SNLI train.\footnote{We augment the 549,367 SNLI train instances with 10,987 new instances.
+See \sect{sec:appendix-data-augment} for more details.} For each subset, we train 20 models with different random seeds.
+We evaluate each classifier on the in-domain SNLI test set and the out-of-domain HANS test set.\footnote{For HANS, we follow the standard practice and collapse \emph{neutral} and \emph{contradiction} predictions to \emph{non-entailment}.}

-As shown in Table \ref{tab:hans-results}, the augmentation leads to an out-of-distribution gain of \textbf{+1.73} points on overall HANS and \textbf{+4.46} points on the ``non-entailment'' subset.
-The gains are significant, with $p=0.002$ using Student's t-test.
-Thus, \sysname perturbations decrease reliance on a well-known, lexical-overlap-driven inference heuristic for NLI.
+As shown in Table \ref{tab:hans-results}, augmentation with \sysname leads to 5.8-point gain on HANS overall, HANS and a {\textbf{29.2}}-point gain on ``non-entailment,'' compared to the unaugmented baseline.
+The improvements are significant, with $t=-6.42$, $p<10^{-3}$ using Student's t-test.
+Thus, \sysname perturbations decrease reliance on the lexical-overlap-based inference heuristic for NLI.